-Introduction to Emergency Management(3 cr.)
+EMG 3000 Online Course Introduction to Emergency Management (3 cr.)

-This course provides an overview of history of emergency management, both in the United States and other countries.
+This course provides an overview of the history of emergency management, both in the United States and other countries.
 The material covered describes local, state, and federal roles and responsibilities for responding to disasters and emergencies.
-Students will investigate unique challenges with preparing for and responding to man-made, natural, and technological disasters.
+Students will investigate unique challenges in preparing for and responding to man-made, natural, and technological disasters.
 Additionally, the course will outline concepts, issues, and programs associated with the development of an emergency management program.
-Finally, at the conclusion of this course, students will be familiar with the professionalism within emergency management, as well as how the field as a whole is transitioning into a true profession.
+Finally, after this course, students will be familiar with the professionalism within emergency management, as well as how the field as a whole is transitioning into a true profession.

-Disaster Mitigation and Preparedness.....(3 cr.)
+EMG 3001 Online Course Disaster Mitigation and Preparedness (3 cr.)